 Europe had been at peace for many years by the spring of 1914.
 There had not been a multinational war since Napoleon’s defeat 99 years earlier.
-Germany, France, and Russia fought minor wars, but they were of little consequence.
+Germany, France, and Russia fought minor wars that were of little consequence.
 Ethnic minorities chafed in Austria-Hungary, the final remnant of the Holy Roman Empire, but in 1914, it was reasonable to assume that Europe would remain at peace for many years.
 That assumption would turn out to be false.

 Europe in 1914 has often been compared to a powder keg: safe and secure until a fuse is lit.
-That summer, the assassination of an Austrian noble resulted in “the Great War,” the most destructive conflict then known to humankind.
+That summer, a missed turn by an unfamiliar driver led to “the Great War,” the most destructive conflict then known to humankind.

 The Black Hand was an ethnic Serbian terrorist organization composed mainly of teenagers.
 Several Black Hand members were in Sarajevo with orders to kill the Archduke.
-That morning, the Archduke and his wife narrowly missed death when a terrorist attempted to throw a bomb into the their car.
-The driver sped up, causing the bomb to bounce off the Archduke’s arm land behind the car.
-The next car in the procession was destroyed and several people were injured.
+That morning, the Archduke and his wife narrowly missed death when a terrorist attempted to throw a bomb into their car.
+The driver sped up, causing the bomb to bounce off the Archduke’s arm and land behind the car.
+The following car in the procession was destroyed.
+Several people were injured.